Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/operations/backupandrecovery/_index.md

 ---
 title: Backup and recovery
 linktitle: Backup & Recovery
-description: All data created in the different solutions are backed up so it is possible to restore it in case of data loss
+description: All data created in the different solutions are backed up so it is possible to restore it in case of data loss.
 tags: [solution, architecture]
 alwaysopen: false
 weight: 99
 ---

-As described under the [backup and recovery capabilities](/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/) there are serveral scenarious where data is lost.
+As described under the [backup and recovery capabilities](/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/) there are serveral scenarious where the different type of data is lost.

-This page describes the application components that makes it possible to protect data loss.
+This page describes the application components that makes it possible to protect against data loss.

 ## Backup

 ### Altinn Platform

-As described in the data section of the archiecture documentation Altinn Platform stores data both in Azure Cosmos DB and in Azure Blob Storage.
+As described in the data section of the architecture documentation Altinn Platform stores data both in Azure Cosmos DB and in Azure Blob Storage.

 There is different solutions for the different data stores.